HarshKapadia2/dotfiles/README.md

 #### `--install-pkg`

--   Install packages on supported OSs.
+-   Install packages and plugin-extras on supported OSs.
 Symlinking (setup) will be done after package installation.
 -   Requirement: Optional, but note that some Vim plugins depend on packages to be installed to work.
 -   Packages installed